addania/coding/src/pages/CSS.md

   border-radius: 5px;
 }
 ```
-> perfect circle border - set the radius equel to height of the box or 100%
+> perfect circle border - set the radius equal to height of the box or 100%
 ```
 div.container {
   height: 60px;